 In addition to avoiding triggers, you can follow a sensitive skin care routine that employs gentle products free of harmful chemicals like added parabens, petrolatum, mineral oils, propylene glycol or sodium lauryl sulfate.
 Look for comforting ingredients like chamomile, calendula and stone crop which heal and soothe redness.

 Large pores are another common skin concern.
 While pore size is largely determined by genetics, dead skin cell buildup, loss of elasticity and excess oil production can cause them to expand and enlarge.
 Large pores often accompany oily and combination skin types, which suffer from over-productive sebaceous glands.

 Regular cleansing and gentle exfoliation are essential steps for large pores.
 These actions remove sebum from the skin’s surface and relieve pore congestion, allowing pores to shrink to their normal size.
 Clay and charcoal masks are also beneficial, producing a gentle astringent action that tightens and minimizes pore openings.

 Dehydrated skin is deficient in water.
-Hydration is essential for the skin to function optimally, and symptoms of dehydration include itchiness, sensitivity, dullness and fine lines and wrinkles.
-It is caused by external elements, unhealthy diet and poor lifestyle choices, all of which deplete skin’s water content.
-All skin types - even oily - can suffer from dehydration.
+Hydration is essential for the skin to function optimally, and symptoms of dehydration can include itchiness, sensitivity, dullness and the appearance of fine lines and wrinkles.
+Dehydrated skin can be caused by external elements, an unhealthy diet or poor lifestyle choices, all of which deplete the skin’s water content.
+All skin types — even oily — can suffer from dehydration.